Get insider access

 All Reviews

-Our recommendations above are the best value, best budget microwaves, and best cheap microwaves for most people.
+Our recommendations above are the best budget microwaves and the best cheap microwaves for most people.
 We factor in price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's the list of all microwave reviews sorted by price.
 Be careful not to get too caught up in the details.
 While no microwave is perfect, most are good enough to please almost everyone, and the differences are often not noticeable unless you look for them.